Free Kitchen Hacks eBook

 These, along with my Christmas M&M Cookies, are among one of my favorite things to bake for friends and family during the Holidays!

-As a busy mom with a gourmet palate, I’m always trying to bring the most flavor with the fewest number of ingredients and in the least amount of time!
+As a busy mom who loves to bake, I’m always trying to bring the most flavor with the fewest number of ingredients and in the least amount of time!
 Keeping this in mind, I’ve kept this recipe simple, requiring just one bowl, only 9 ingredients, and the dough requires no chilling time before baking.

-- Butter.
-Preferably unsalted butter, but you can use salted and omit the added salt.
+Preferably you’ll use unsalted butter, but you can use salted and omit the added salt.

-- Peppermint kisses.
-It’s best that they are cold so that they don’t immediately melt when you press them into your hot cookies.
+It’s best that your peppermint kisses are cold so that they don’t immediately melt when you press them into your hot cookies.

 How to Make Chocolate Blossom Cookies with Peppermint Kisses